leo4stem/leo4stem.github.io/_posts/2022-10-21-High-School-Graduation-in-North-Carolina.md

 # Introduction

-High school graduation is also a concern for students, parents, and policymakers.
+High school graduation is a great concern for students, parents, and policymakers.
 High school graduation rates have been steadily increasing in recent years.
 According to data from the National Center for Education Statistics (NCES), the national graduation rate for public